Land clearing in Australia: Fire controls

 Depending on the proximity to high risk bush fire zones in each state, the 10/30 rule or the 10/50 rule might apply.
 This allows the clearing of trees within 10 meters of homes or clearing undergrowth within 30 or 50 meters of home.
 This reduces fuel for fire near homes which has proven effective since implementation.

 New South Wales

 Clearing of native vegetation in NSW is regulated by the Local Land Services Act 2013 (NSW) and by the protections on the habitat of threatened species contained in the Biodiversity Conservation Act 2016 (NSW).
 It is also regulated by development control and Environmental Planning Instruments (EPIs) under land use planning law, namely the Environmental Planning and Assessment Act 1979 (NSW).
 Federal law in the form of the Environment Protection and Biodiversity Conservation Act 1999 (Cth) may also apply if there are federally protected threatened species (plant or animal) or endangered ecological communities present on the land in question.
 Exempt species are outlined in the Biosecurity Act 2015 and can be cleared by property owners at any time.

+The Berejiklian government eased vegetation protection laws in 2017.
 According to the state government the state lost 54,000 hectares of woody vegetation in 2019.